-Duplicating immunity boosting regulatory T-cells to unprecedented levelsMay 18th, 2011 in Medical research /
+Duplicating immunity boosting regulatory T-cells to unprecedented levelsMay 18, 2011 in Medicine & Health / Medical research

 University of Minnesota Medical School researchers have discovered a method to quickly and exponentially grow regulatory T-cells also known as "suppressor cells."
 The new process enables replication of the cells by tens of millions in several weeks, a dramatic increase over previous duplication methods.
 Historically, regulatory T-cells have been difficult to replicate.